shivam029/cryptoservice/README.md

      which can be triggered when ever new CSV file is added or updated and the trigger event can be used to update the contents of csv to local-cache and the 3-API's we developed can be directed to read from the cache instead of reading from csv every time, this way we can have better performance

+# Fixes of Code for the Feedback received from Dzianis Dated 18-08-2023
+ 1.All the extra Spaces removed and formating is done 2.camel casing for variables defined wherever it was missed 3.All the 'return' is directly done in controller class instead of creating a new object reference for DTO classes 4.logger.debug is added where ever necessary instead of logger.info 5.Get request is replaced by Post request for the CSV records insertion to mongDB 6.CustomeException.java is renamed to CryptoserviceException.java 7.All the exceptions handling is done in Service layer instead of controller layer 8.Regular expression is used to split the string using Pattern Class 9.e.printStackTrace() is removed from exception catch and logger.error is added 10.@ResponseBody is removed from the Controllers 11.String initialization is done properly where ever required 12.Removed the extra assigning of CryptoDataSetEntity object values to CryptoDataSet where ever it was Implemented 13.Return to method is done in the initial level if the list is empty and execute for loop only list is not empty